The Complete Marriage Proposal Checklist

 4. Work Out Their Ring Size

 The ring doesn’t have to fit in order for the proposal to be special, but it’s an added bonus if your future fiancé(e) can wear their new sparkler straight away.
-So if possible spend a bit of time and effort working out their ring size.
+So if possible spend a bit of time and effort working out their ring size, we have a guide here that will be able to help you figure this one out.

 You can do this a few ways, including using one of their other rings to get an approximate size, asking one of their engaged friends to suggest they try on the new ring for fun, size their finger while they sleep with string or a ring sizer, or ask them for their ring size outright (but do this well in advance of the proposal so it’s still a surprise).